carlocardella/vscode-auto-git-extension/README.md

 - `vscode-autoGit.syncOnStartup` (boolean): If true, perform a git pull/push sync when the extension is activated, even if no file has been saved yet.
 Default: true
 - `vscode-autoGit.syncAfterCommit` (boolean): If true, perform a git pull/push sync immediately after each auto-commit.
 Default: false
 - `vscode-autoGit.statusBar` (boolean): Show a status bar indicator for Auto Git enabled/disabled state and working status.
 Default: true
+- `vscode-autoGit.debounceIntervalSeconds` (number): Number of seconds of inactivity before auto-commit is triggered after editing a file.
+Default: 30, minimum: 5

 ## Requirements
 - Git must be installed and available in your PATH